What is brand management?

 - Not put extra burden on your team: Using software to do the legwork means you free your team members to take action for improvement, rather than gathering information.

 Measuring performance should ideally be happening all the time, in real-time if possible.
-The faster you’re able to get insights, the more quickly you can take action.
+The faster you’re able to get brand-based insights, the more quickly you can take action.
 Measuring performance across a number of metrics will help you build a full picture of how your brand appears to the outside world.

 You should include:

 - Financial metrics: How do your marketing outreach, customer journey, and more impact your financial outcomes?
 Tracking your sales alongside your brand metrics can help you keep your brand tactics in sync with market outcomes

 Measurement is just the first step in brand management – the true value of monitoring your data is the resulting insights you can generate.